microsoft/BuildTourHack/stories/5/512a_Unity.md

     ![3D objects tool](images/512a_3.png)

 2. Now locate the 3D Nose FBX model from where you saved it in 5.1.1 and copy it into the new Models folder using File Explorer.
-3. Go back to Unity and notice that it automatically detects a new file and imports it.
+3. Go back to Unity 3D.
+You will notice that it automatically detects a new file and imports it.
 You can find it in the Assets/Models folder in the project view:

     ![3D objects tool](images/512a_4.png)